GangLiLab/genekitr/.github/ISSUE_TEMPLATE/shiny_bug_report.md

 4. See error

 **Expected behavior**
-A brief description of what you expected to happen.
+A brief description of your expectation.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+Attach screenshots if possible.

 **Desktop (please complete the following information):**
  - OS: [e.g. macOS]
+ - Version [e.g. 11.6 ]
  - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

 **Additional context**
-Add any other context about the problem here.
+Any other supplements?